syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 **Method 2: Adding Cards reference from toolbox**

 Syncfusion provides Xamarin Toolbox.
-Using this toolbox, you can drag the SfCardView and SfCardlayout to the XAML page.
-It will automatically install the requied NuGet packages and add the namespace to the page.
+Using this toolbox, you can drag the SfCardView and SfCardLayout to the XAML page.
+It will automatically install the required NuGet packages and add the namespace to the page.
 To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

 **Method 3: Adding Cards assemblies manually from the installed location**